pone-software/strawb_package/docs/ONC_Readme.md

 1. One way to access this data is the [Oceans 2.0 webpage](https://data.oceannetworks.ca/home).
 2. The ONC python package ([original repository](https://github.com/OceanNetworksCanada/api-python-client) and [forked with extended capabilities](https://github.com/FlyingAndrew/api-python-client))

 Obviously but worth to mention, this repository makes use of the [forked ONC python package](https://github.com/FlyingAndrew/api-python-client).
-The submodule [ONCDownloader](../src/strawb/onc_downloader/__init__.py) wraps the implementation can add the file-path-logic on the DSS.
+The submodule [ONCDownloader](/src/strawb/onc_downloader/__init__.py) wraps the implementation can add the file-path-logic on the DSS.
 The [Oceans 2.0 webpage](https://data.oceannetworks.ca/home) is listed here for the sake of completeness at the end.

 ## How to access the data within python
 The download of files from the ONC DB there are basically two, and a half steps:
 - The half is, that you need a valid token for any request to the ONC DB.
-This package comes with a token in the [default config file](../config), but it may not be valid anymore.
-Therefore, you [generate your personal token](#Where can I find my token?) and set the token in the config file (the one in your home directory), [here is how you do this](Config_File.md).
+This package comes with a token in the [default config file](/config), but it may not be valid anymore.
+  Therefore, you generate your personal token ([Where can I find my token?](#Where can I find my token?)) and set the token in the config file - the one in your home directory ([Config file docs](/docs/Config_File.md)).
   Usually it has to be generated only once, unless you don't generate a new token, which makes the previous token invalid.

 For the rest it is:
 1. you ask the ONC DB with a filter for available files.